iRonJ/iRonJ.github.io/_posts/2025-12-01-find-your-jacket.md

 Most amazingly, i built this all on my phone, lounging on my couch, just talking to an AI.
 In my 35 years of programming, writing code since i was in 4th grade, this was the most blissful programming experience i've ever had.
 We're truly in a new era of AI driven creativity!!

 Explore the cabin, find items, and see if you can escape the cold.
+It works great on mobile.
+You can use WASD keys on desktop, and click and drag to move the camera and interact.

 <div style="margin-bottom: 10px; text-align: right;">
 <a href="/assets/apps/game-puzzle-jacket/index.html" target="_blank" style="display: inline-block; padding: 8px 16px; background-color: #4f46e5; color: white; text-decoration: none; border-radius: 4px; font-weight: bold; font-size: 12px;">OPEN IN NEW WINDOW</a>